mahoney1/docs/animaltracking-tutorial.md

     - Hit ENTER to accept the remaining defaults for the remaining parameters when prompted.

 In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking-ts@xxx`, under the 'Fabric Local Ops' pane.

+11. Still in the VS Code extension, navigate to Nodes under 'Local Fabric Ops' and highlight `peer0.org1.example.com` and right-click....Export Connection profile and save it in your $HOME directory as filename `connection.json` - the client applications will use this.

 11. From a terminal, navigate to the `animaltracking/client/lib` subdirectory.
 Edit the following Typescript files and replace the current the setting of the variable `currentDir` HOME directory (at approx line 28) to your own HOME directory setting assignment (currently it is set to '/home/demo') - to your own home directory ('/home/userxx') ie where your project is installed.